 Pui Purpose: To discharge contaminants (natural gas) into land for the purpose of gas storage Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Consent holder to adopt best practicable option at all times Inspections, consent holder liaison and data review Yes 2.
 Gas discharged must meet defined specifications Not assessed N/A 3.
-The pressure in the reservoir must not exceed 3400 psia Data review Yes 4.
-Consent holder to record injection pressure and reservoir pressure and supply to Council upon request Data supplied and reviewed Yes 5.
-Lapse condition Consent exercised N/A
+The pressure in the reservoir must not exceed 3,400 psia Data review indicated an increase in pressure in two wells, Ahuroa 3 and Ahuroa 4, above the requisite 3,400 psia as a result of monitoring instrumentation failure which was rectified Yes 4.
+Consent holder to record injection pressure and reservoir pressure and supply to Council upon request Data supplied and reviewed Yes